- Don’t repeat yourself

 So, does that mean you should go out of your way to include clichés in your public speaking?

-But neither should you toss out a statement that serves a vital purpose just because it’s the opposite of original.
+But neither should you refuse to make a statement that serves a vital purpose just because it’s not original.

 Think about whether a particular phrase is helping to keep your audience on track; and if it is, deliver that cliché proudly.